monami-roychowdhury/kotlin-sample-app/README.md

 This project is built using MVVM architecture with Kotlin.
 It uses Retrofit library for networking and fetches a list of data to display using Paging 3 library.
+Hilt is used for dependency injection.